jillxoreilly/StatsCourseBook/binomial_intro.md

 <i>k</i> (or <i>at least k</i>) hits out of <i>n</i> trials, given
 that the probability of a hit on any given trial is <i>p</i>?</b>

-The probability of each value of <i>k</i> is given by the inomial distriubtion
+The probability of each value of <i>k</i> is given by the inomial distribution